paytrail/paytrail-for-woocommerce/readme.txt

 Head over to our [website](https://www.paytrail.com) and register for the service to obtain the necessary keys.

 == Changelog ==

+= 1.3.2 =
+- Added 3 second delay to Paytrail API callbacks to avoid race condition in cluster environments
+- Company name field added to API calls when available

 = 1.3.1 =
 - Loosened comparisons on the condition related to tax calculations when taxes amount to zero